c1freitas/captable/README.txt

 Run `make` to get a list of supported make commands.
 If you do not have make installed you can run each command directly.
-Golang 1.13 is required (1.11+ should work but untested)
+Golang 1.13 is required (1.11+ should work but is untested)

 ## Building
 In order to build the CLI program you should have golang 1.13 installed.
 You can run the command `make build` which will output the file in the `./build/` directory.
 The built executable will be called `captable`.
-To build without make, `go build -o build/captable`
+To build without make, `go build -o build/captable .`

 ## testing
 The included unit tests can be run by running `make tests`